 If hired, probationary employees:

-For the 2016 test cycle, the agility test will be the CPAT or Candidate Physical Agility Test.
+Until further notice, the agility test will be the CPAT or Candidate Physical Agility Test.
 GFPD does not administer the CPAT.
 Candidates must obtain a CPAT card along with the required ladder climb certificate (State of Illinois requirement) at a location that is certified to administer the CPAT.
 The closest location to Godfrey, IL is the St. Louis County Fire Academy (link).

 The current hiring/eligibility list is valid until August 2018, or until it is exhausted.